 - 12Eat a very spicy chili made with very lean grass-fed beef, red kidney beans, carrots, celery, black beans, lentils, garlic and onions every week.
 This is a good way to take advantage of the blood-sugar-lowering abilities of legumes as well as the anti-inflammatory actions of the garlic, onions, and spices.
 Celery is also very high in chromium and minerals that support the endocrine system.

 Method 7: By Making Lifestyle Changes

-Women with PCOS who keep gaining weight as a result of the condition can't lead a sedentary lifestyle and they must be more conscientious then others when it comes to self care.
-Teu must find the strength, determination and time every day to exercise, or the condition, which is progressive, will get worse and obesity will be the result.
+Women with PCOS who keep gaining weight as a result of the condition can't lead a sedentary lifestyle and they must be more conscientious than others when it comes to self-care.
+They must find the strength, determination and time every day to exercise, or the condition, which is progressive, will get worse and obesity will be the result.
 Here are some basic lifestyle changes that are recommended for PCOS sufferers who need to ward off weight gain, bloating and insulin resistance.

 Tips and Tricks

 - If you are craving bread, your best choice is an English muffin, as they are very high in chromium and may mitigate the effects of eating a higher carb food